 - Main Room: DJ booth, dance floor, main bar, and private karaoke rooms

 - Hidden Speakeasy: serving up craft drinks with open seating

 - Living Room: Hip-hop room with a bar and bottle service tables

 - Patio: Outdoor space for dance competitions and a double-decker bus with a DJ and bartender

 The current layout of On The Record, including table numbers, is shown below.

 Bottle Service & Tables

-On The Record has the most budget-friendly bottle service pricing in town.
-For instance, on most nights, rates start as low as a $300 minimum spend and go up to around $2,000 for a prime location.
+On The Record has some of the most budget-friendly bottle service pricing in town.
+For instance, on most nights, rates start as low as a $500 minimum spend and go up to around $2,000 for a prime location.